-With the passing of the 1919 smendment, certain United States societies, previously transacting business in Canada under provincial authority, were required to obtain Dominion licenses or discontinue business.
-Up to July 15, 1923, thirteen of these societies were licensed, some of which were actuarially solvent at the date of first license; some have attained solvency since being licensed; the remainder have until March 31, 1925, to attain solvency; otherwise they must thereafter discontinue transacting business in Canada.
+With the passing of the 1919 amendment, certain United States societies, previously transacting business in Canada under provincial authority, were required to obtain Dominion licenses or discontinue business.
+Up to July 15, 1924, fifteen of these societies were licensed, some of which were actuarially solvent at the date of first license; some have attained solvency since being licensed; the remainder have until March 31, 1925, to attain solvency; otherwise they must thereafter discontinue transacting business in Canada.

-The 1922 mendment to the Insurance Act, 1917, in addition to some minor amendments, defines several new classes of insurance; permits life insurance companies to carry on other classes of insurance business under specified conditions; authorizes the issue of life policies, including indemnity benefits in event of accident or sickness, not exceeding a weekly payment of 1⁄2 p.c. of the sum assured, and an additional accidental death benefit not exceeding the sum assured; provides for the valuation of securities redeemable at a fixed date, if the market values are "unduly depressed", at values in excess of the market values, but not higher than the values shown in the next preceding annual statement of the company; it also requires Government approval of agents soliciting applications for insurance.
+The 1922 amendment to the Insurance Act, 1917, in addition to some minor amendments, defines several new classes of insurance; permits life insurance companies to carry on other classes of insurance business under specified conditions; authorizes the issue of life policies, including indemnity benefits in event of accident or sickness, not exceeding a weekly payment of $\frac{1}{2}$ p.c. of the sum assured, and an additional accidental death benefit not exceeding the sum assured; provides for the valuation of securities redeemable at a fixed date, if the market values are "unduly depressed," at values in excess of the market values, but not higher than the values shown in the next preceding annual statement of the company; it also requires Government approval of agents soliciting applications for insurance, but approval is deemed to have been given unless and until the company is advised to the contrary.